 Will you let a mistake get you down to the point where you give up?
 Or will you learn from it, put it behind you, and continue on?
 This can make or break your chance at debt freedom.
 Forgiveness and hope are necessary when paying off debt.

 Did you ask yourself any of these questions before paying off debt?
-Or did you ask them as you went along in your journey?
+What are some other ways to pay off debt quickly?
 Do you think it’s smart to be realistic about your debt pay off before beginning?